-3) Who would you recommend an Master in Finance to?
+3) Who would you recommend a Masters in Finance degree to?

 If you are looking to specialize in finance (having already taken finance in undergrad like I did), I think the MSF is a brilliant option.
 Like I said, even though I had studied finance before in undergrad, but the MSF is on another level altogether.
 Moreover, the program I did was more like a shortened MBA but focused towards finance (without having to go through all the needless courses in MBA).
 Infact, I can safely say that our MSFs are much better in their finance skills compared to MBAs in finance.
 That’s why I found it ideal for me at this time.
 I also think if you majored in something other than finance, then the one year MSF is a good starting point to enter into the field.
 It is a quick way to learn about finance without spending too much money on an MBA.

 However, be careful about the program you select especially considering its job prospects, the companies that come to hire, which positions they hire for and what are they looking for (undergrads?
 US citizens?).
 I think this is one area that business schools themselves do not make it clear on their career websites.
 You should definitely inquire about it though since it is important.